 What Are Effective Reps?

 The idea here is that the repetitions that actually turn on the FAK/PA/mTOR pathway are the repetitions done under maximum recruitment (said recruitment being reachable in multiple ways).
-With some currently unknown number of “effective reps” being optimal for turning on growth (nobody including me has EVER said there isn’t a volume component to growth.
-Only that it isn’t the primary driver.)
+With some currently unknown number of “effective reps” being optimal for turning on growth (nobody including me has EVER said there isn’t a volume component to growth. … Keep Reading

 I had previously reviewed this paper on the website.
 However, it was announced on April 28th, 2020, that this paper had been retracted.
 The reason given was: